-Wendy Koslowski has seen a lot on the roads during her 10 years as an equipment operator for the Ministry of Highways and Infrastructure.
+Wendy Koslowski has seen a lot on the roads during her 10 years as an equipment operator for the Ministry of Highways.
 The job often has her working early in the morning and driving in less than ideal conditions.
 It also takes her away from her family and special occasions like birthdays and holidays.

 She doesn’t ask for sympathy though.
 She’s dedicated to the work because she believes in it.
 She wants to ensure people are safe.
 Her favourite parts of the job are being outside and being with her crew.
 “There’s so many jokesters in my crew.
 We laugh, we get along.
 We’re like a close family.”